 Passing sentence, the judge told Zarakolu he had insulted the Turkish republic and its founders.
 His own defence - that he had the right to criticise - was rejected.

 Zarakolu's case was not referred to the Turkish ministry of justice, as required under the reforms, and he has said he will appeal against the verdict, our correspondent reports.
-His sentence will not be imposed until that appeal process is complete.
+His sentence will not be imposed until that appeal

 The justice ministry recently revealed that 1,700 people were tried under Article 301 in 2006 alone.

 A popular Turkish singer has defended public statements that Turkey's long conflict with Kurdish rebels needs a solution - not more deaths.

 Bulent Ersoy made her comments at a court hearing in Istanbul, after being charged with attempting to turn the public against military service.

 The transsexual singer also suggested that if she had a son she would not send him to fight.

 If found guilty, she faces up to four-and-a-half years in prison.

 Ms Ersoy made her comments about Turkey's powerful military on television last February.
 The Turkish army was conducting a major operation against the rebel Kurdistan Workers' Party (PKK) in northern Iraq at the time.